A pure white Beagle doesn’t meet the criteria of the official breed standard. This color is very rare.

 - Orthopedic Foundation for Animals

 - Schmutz & Berryere.
-Genes affecting coat colour and pattern in domestic dogs: a review.
+Genes affecting coat color and pattern in domestic dogs: a review.
 Animal Genetics.
 2007.

 - Strain.
 The genetics of deafness in domestic animals.
 Frontiers in Veterinary Science.
 2015.